 The Au Pair has never worked for the Host Family

-If your applicant fulfils all the requirements, it is time to make the final arrangements.
+If your applicant fulfills all of the requirements, it is time to make the final arrangements.
 Have a look at the following steps:

 Get your agency